mehmetegeacican/Design-Patterns-JS-TS/Creational/Abstract Factory/Readme.md

 # Abstract Factory

-Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their actual classes.

 ## Problem
 Imagine you have: <br/>